EbrahimGhanbari/full-stack-coding-challenge/README.md

 npm start
 ```

 To run the tests, use the following command.
-Recommended version of the node: ** v10.23.0 **
 ```javascript
 npm run test
 ```

+Please note that Jest (to run the test) might not work with older version of Node.
+The recommended version of the node to run the test is: **v10.23.0**

 ## Features